 I was born on April 23, 1990 and raised in Western Massachusetts, where I currently reside with my partner Joshua, our Aussie doodle Dex, and our golden retriever Mello.
 I graduated from West Springfield High School in 2008 and I pursued my dreams of becoming a teacher.
 I earned a Bachelor's Degree in Elementary Education in 2012 from Westfield State University, where I also earned my Master's Degree in Reading.
-I am in my eleventh year of teaching at an elementary school in my hometown, where I am able to share my passion for learning with my students and colleagues.
+I taught for eleven years at an elementary school in my hometown, where I was able to share my passion for learning with my students and colleagues.
 I currently work in the office at my family's business, Clean Machine Power Wash.
 I am a member at the Eric Carle Museum and I frequently attend book signings there!
 I've had the most fun meeting Eric Carle, Mo Willems, and Tomie dePaola.
 I was the recipient of the Pioneer Valley Excellence in Teaching Award in May 2015, the American Graduate Champion Award in April 2016, Business West's 40 under 40 class of 2017, and the Marquis Who's Who in America for 2022-2023.

-Besides teaching, I am passionate about traveling.
+Something I am passionate about is traveling.
 Growing up, my parents always planned vacations abroad.
 I didn’t know it then, but these trips sparked my enthusiasm and curiosity for learning about the world and the places, people, and cultures it’s comprised of.
-Once I began teaching, the diversity of students at my school inspired me to travel more frequently.
+Once I began teaching, the diversity of students at my former school inspired me to travel more frequently.
 I began planning trips to their native lands and I have not looked back since.
 My family has always supported and encouraged my frequent traveling and my goal of exploring all seven continents.
 To date, I have visited five continents and over forty-five countries.